 Whizz the chopped dates, caster sugar and remaining chopped nuts in a blender.
 (Doesn’t matter if not very fine)

 In another bowl beat the eggs with the date/ sugar mix then gradually add the oil.
 It won’t be very smooth.

 Add the flour mixture to the beaten egg mixture then add the carrots, berries and chopped pear.
-Mix just to combine.
+Add the apple cider vinegar (a fabulous gut healthy addition and helps the bake to rise) Mix just to combine.